 - Remove from the oven and let it cool for about 10 minutes, slice and serve.

-- I served it onto of some left over mashed sweet potatoes, sautéed greens and a sauce made up of some more hoison, soy sauce, olive oil, garlic paste and salt and pepper.
+I served this on top of some left over mashed sweet potatoes, sautéed greens and a sauce made up of some more hoison, soy sauce, olive oil, garlic paste and salt and pepper.
 It was divine!